 While the gift distribution program is about to get under way, Gufran sits cross-legged in a reclining seat with much patience.
 Finally the announcer utters the name of the last gift recipient, and it’s his.
 His face changes from uncertainty to excitement as he walks up to the dais to collect his gift.

 Gufran got a lot of things for Christmas from his sponsor this year: a hooded jacket, a new pair of sports shoes and a T-shirt, plus a warm, furry blanket for the whole family to beat the cold winter.

-“Christmas is particularly special because of the birth of Christ that gives us a good opportunity to share about Christ and His love to many parents of our CDC children who come from Hindu and Buddhist families,” says Madan, the center manager.
+“Christmas is particularly special . . .
+[It] gives us a good opportunity to share about God and His love to many parents of our children who come from Hindu and Buddhist families,” says Madan, the child development center manager.

 The Christmas Program culminates with a vote of thanks from the center director to all the invited parents and families.
 Gufran’s focus is caught up somewhere else.
 He is in a hurry to scurry back home and show his dad the jacket he got.

 As day breaks into dusk and evening falls on a cold foggy day, Gufran sits back to refresh and relive the joyous moments, winding them back in his memory.